grommet/grommet/src/js/components/FormField/README.md

 **a11yTitle**

 Custom label to be used by screen readers.
-When provided,
+When provided and FormField
-        an aria-label will be added to the element.
-Should be provided when FormField does not have a child with a11yTitle property.
+        has no child component an aria-label will be added to the element.
+        Should not be provided if FormField has child.

 ```
 string